tomas-fryza/vhdl-course/lab8-project/README.md

 ## Software description

 Put flowchats/state diagrams of your algorithm(s) and direct links to source/testbench files in `src` and `sim` folders.
+Put a descriptive top-level schematic of your application.

 ### Component(s) simulation